-Some workers are reexamining their budgets to cut some of their expenses until they get another job or their employer restores pay cuts.
+Because of economic uncertainty, some companies have resorted to pay cuts to help cut costs.
+For the workers affected, it likely means scouring their budgets to trim some of their expenses.
 Taking a pay cut means facing the reality of no longer living the same financial life.

 1. Update Your Budget

-There are several ways to deal with the changes to your budget after a change to your salary.
-Create a budget if you do not already have one.
+First and foremost, create a budget if you don’t already have one.
 List all your expenses for weekly purchases, from groceries to gasoline and parking fees.
-Add monthly bills, including rent or mortgage, car loan, cable, cellphone, utility bills, credit cards, student loans, and any other debt such as personal loans.
+Add monthly bills, including rent or mortgage, car loan, streaming services or cable, cellphone, utility bills, credit cards, student loans, and any other debt such as personal loans.

-Update your budget and examine all your expenses to see which ones you can lower or eliminate, even temporarily, for the next six months.
-Add your income and include part-time jobs, tax refunds, bonuses, and any child support, alimony, or help from parents.
-This will help you determine how much money you can spend for necessities, expenses, entertainment, and other items such as doctor visits.
+Next, examine all your expenses to see which ones you can lower or eliminate for the next six months.
+Add your income and include part-time jobs or side hustles, tax refunds, bonuses, and any child support or alimony.
+This will help you determine how much money you can spend for necessities, expenses, entertainment, and other things such as doctor visits.

-In addition to a budget, create a financial plan for both short- and long-term goals.
-A plan will help you determine when you can pay off any loans and how much you want to save, say, for a down payment on a house.
+In addition to a budget, create a plan for both short-term financial goals and long-term goals.
+A plan will help you determine when you can pay off any loans and how much you want to save for something like a down payment on a house.